ome/ngff/rfc/1/index.md

 (R2).
 Alternatively, **Editors** may send the text back to the **Authors** for further refinement in order to achieve sufficient endorsement.

-In all cases, the RFC text and all reviews and comments remains on the specification page for posterity.
+In all cases, the RFC text and all reviews and comments remain on the specification page for posterity.

 If at any stage in the process above, **Reviewers** feel it necessary to raise an objection to the decisions by the **Editors**, then the “Handling Disagreements” section below should be followed.